pointer2Alvee/embd-sys-dual-axis-solar-tracker/README.md

-# Dual Axis Solar Tracker
+# 🤖Dual Axis Solar Tracker

 An Arduino based embedded system project, that is able to track the direction from which the light is comming and rotate it self autoamtically.
 ### Use Case